zachmccabe/briars/notes.md

 ---

-{% include print_update.html %} • Explaining my creative and technical process.
+Updated: {% include print_update.html %} • Explaining my creative and technical process.

 Briars is [nonfiction.]
 These pictures are made as a diary.
 The project is inspired by the ranch where I work as a hand, and by some of my favorite nature journals.
 The project is shared with friends via social channels.

+{% include srcset.html fbase="foo" alt="bar" %}

-"You work on a ranch? *But why?*"
+"You work on a ranch?
+But *why*?"

 Maybe that's been a hard question to answer.
 Briars is now well into its 7th year (2020).
 Measured in time or by image volume, this is the biggest photo project I’ve ever attempted.